Nytramr/grunt-prebuilder/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2014-09-17    0.2.0    Changing the configuration object in order to stop using a deprecated files format
 * 2014-09-01    0.1.0    Initial Release